The Stone Store

 The Kawiti Glow Worm Caves are at Waimiomio, which is found a few miles South of Kawakawa.
 You can read about Glow Worms (NZ native flies) which glow in the dark and the history of this area at the following link -

-Waimate North is 10 kms West along Te Ahuahu Rd (turn left off S.H.10 just North of Puketona Junction.)
+(turn left off S.H.10 just North of Puketona Junction.)

 In this small settlement with a distinctly English feeling, you will likely get more than anywhere else in the Bay

-of Islands, a sense of what it would have felt like to be a European missionary isolated in the middle of nowhere in the early 1800's.
+of Islands, a sense of what it would have felt like to be

 Te Waimate Mission Station

-is the second oldest house in NZ (after Kemp's House Kerikeri) and is open daily to the public, 10am to 5pm.
+house in NZ after the Kerikeri Mission Station (the Kemp's house) and is open daily to the public, 10am to 5pm.

 Close by is the historic Church of Saint John the Baptist.